-If it is found that another Member State has issued a BTI decision for the same product, but for a different holder, the application should be entered into the system.
+If it is found that another Member State has issued a BTI decision for the same product, but for a different holder, the application should be made available in the system.
 If a Member State is uncertain about any aspect of an existing BTI decision, it should contact the issuing Member State.
 The classification code notified on the first issued BTI decision should be followed unless it is considered to be erroneous.
 In such cases, the other Member State should be contacted to clarify the situation and in order to agree on a uniform classification.
-If the matter cannot be resolved bilaterally, it should be referred to the European Commission.
-(See Section 6)
+If the matter cannot be resolved bilaterally, it should be referred to the European Commission (See Section 7).